 Unlike the other window types we’ve looked at thus far, the Georgian style has nothing to do with the functionality of the window.
 Instead, it’s all about the aesthetics – Georgian windows have the look of multiple panes of glass held together to make one larger panel.

 Some Georgian windows can be made with a separate pane of glass for each small panel, but there’s no need to go to that expense in the modern age.
 Manufacturer’s like KLG provide authentic looking outer bars that make a single pane of glass look just like a traditional Georgian window.
 Like flush sash windows, this design is often sought after for period properties.

 Along with the design, different types of windows can also be differentiated by the type of glazing used for them.
 In the past, windows were commonly single-glazed, which meant they had just a single pane of glass.
 These windows were terrible at conserving heat and keeping out noise, so the main types on the market now are all different kinds of innovations to make windows more secure and efficient.

 The majority of windows out there are double-glazed.
 This is the standard for many manufacturers, including KLG Rutland.
-Double glazing cuts out many of the problems of single glazing through the inclusion of a second pane of glass and an insulating layer between the two.
+Installing double glazing windows for your Nottingham property cuts out many of the problems of single glazing through the inclusion of a second pane of glass and an insulating layer between the two.
 If you want to find out more about how it works, click here.